yuanpeixuan/MyWeb/content/authors/peixuan/_index.md

 - Visitors
 ---

 I am an Assistant Professor of Finance at the School of Business, Hong Kong Baptist University.
+Before joining HKBU, I worked at Renmin University of China (2021.9-2024.7).